Peergos/rust-peergos-client/README.md

 # rust-peergos-client

-A native Rust implementation of the [Peergos](https://peergos.org) client — a faithful port of the Java reference client that speaks the same wire protocol and is validated end-to-end against a live Peergos server and against the Java client for interop.
+A native Rust implementation of the [Peergos](https://peergos.org) client — a port of the Java reference client that speaks the same wire protocol and is validated end-to-end against a live Peergos server and against the Java client for interop.

 Peergos is a peer-to-peer, end-to-end encrypted file storage and social platform.